-To commemorate my graduation anniversary, I am posting this funny video by BYU’s Divine Comedy team.
-Not totally true, but funny nevertheless.
-I didn’t meet any girls that were this aggressive, and I certainly wasn’t, although I was the one who asked my husband out on our first date.
+To commemorate my graduation anniversary, I am posting this funny video by BYU’s Divine Comedy team, the precursor to Studio C. Not totally true, but funny nevertheless.
+I didn’t meet any girls that were this aggressive at BYU, and I certainly wasn’t, although I was the one who asked my husband out on our first date.
 I wonder what Helen Andelin would think about that.
 Ironically, I fulfilled his prophecy.
 He was so tired of dating he declared to his roommate, “The next time I date it will be because the girl asks me!”
 I wasn’t afraid to ask him out, but I certainly didn’t chase him like the girls in the video.
 Even so, I did laugh out loud during the video.

 you can find more BYU Divine Comedy videos on YouTube.
 I was disappointed in the signature piece, The Shoulder Angel.
 It is bent.
 It doesn’t show a negative consequence for being dishonest.

 BYU has so many fabulous resources for lifelong learning, even for non-students and those who live far away.
 Here are some of my favorites:

 You can watch archived sessions of BYU’s Women’s Conference here http://byutv.org/show/9964b7e3-e045-4b24-a124-e362db67fa19

 This is the place to watch videos of devotionals and forums given at BYU.

 Here are the archived speeches (devotionals and forums) given at BYU, in different formats. http://speeches.byu.edu/